Brand-New Multifamily · Coastal Ventura

 Operating Statement & Valuation at $4,500,000

-The table below presents the property’s actual operations alongside a stabilized pro forma.
+The table below presents the property’s as-is operations alongside a pro forma.
 Both columns are underwritten on a buyer’s basis — reassessed property taxes (California Prop 13), a 3% vacancy factor, and a 5% management fee — and exclude mortgage interest and amortized construction costs, which are financing and non-operating items.
-The pro forma layers in the higher scheduled income achieved as the vacant suites lease up.
+The four approved residential conversions are carried at $2,100 each in both columns; the pro forma layers in mark-to-market rent growth on the eight existing apartments.

 Income & Expense